zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_1_Intro_to_Linux.md

 **7) move "Hello_World" to "test2"**

-**8) change to directory "test2" and change "Hello_World" file to "Hello"**
+**8) change to directory "test2" and rename "Hello_World" file to "Hello"**

 **9) Copy the "Hello" file to the previous directory, and remove the "Hello" in the current directory**

 **10) Back to the previous directory and remove directory "test2"**

-**11) CHALLENGE: go to the previous directory and delete the directory "test" (WITH the file "Hello" in it).
-Then, echo the following to the screen "Finished!"**
+**11) CHALLENGE: move to the previous directory and delete the directory "test" (WITH the file "Hello" in "test").
+Then, echo the following:  "Finished!"**

 ## Answer References
 1) first, press Ctrl + Alt + T